getappmap/appmap-ruby/README.md

 * **name** Provides the project name (required)
 * **packages** A list of source code directories which should be instrumented.
-* **files** A list of individual files which should be instrumented.
-This is only used for files which are not part of the `packages` list.

 **packages**